dark-matter08/sara-doc/SaraDoc.md

 # SARA V2 API Documentation

-This document describes the available API endpoints in the SARA V2 system.
+This document describes the available API endpoints in the SARA V2 mobile system.
 The collection is organized into three main categories:

 -   **OPERATIONS**: APIs related to transaction flows and financial activities, including **wallet** and **bank** operations.